List of all-time NBA win–loss records

-In regular season play, the Boston Celtics have the highest win–loss percentage, with 3,695–2,501.
-Meanwhile, the Minnesota Timberwolves have the lowest win–loss record percentage, with 1,196–1,680.
-The Celtics also lead NBA teams in games played, with 6,196.
-Conversely, the New Orleans Pelicans have played the fewest games, with 1,850.
-The Celtics' 3,695 wins are also a regular season record; meanwhile, the Sacramento Kings have recorded the most losses, with 3,299.
-The Pelicans have also recorded both the fewest wins (852) and losses (998) in regular season history.
+In the regular season, the Celtics have the highest win–loss percentage, with 3,751–2,527.
+Meanwhile, the Timberwolves have the lowest win–loss record percentage, with 1,245–1,713.
+The Celtics also lead NBA teams in games played, with 6,278.
+Conversely, the New Orleans Pelicans have played the fewest games, with 1,932.
+The Celtics 3,751 wins are also a regular season record; meanwhile, the Sacramento Kings have recorded the most losses, with 3,359.
+The Pelicans have also recorded both the fewest wins (878) and losses (1,054) in the regular season history.
 Since the 2023–24 NBA season, the NBA has hosted its NBA In-Season Tournament (IST), later dubbed the NBA Cup.
 Games played during the NBA Cup are included in a team's regular season results and thus, count toward a team's win–loss record, except the NBA Cup Finals.

-At the end of the regular season, 12 teams (the top six teams in both the Eastern Conference and Western Conference standings) will have clinched an NBA playoffs berth.
-Meanwhile, the 7th- through 10th-place teams in the two conferences enter a play-in tournament, introduced during the 2020 NBA Bubble, to determine their playoff seeding.
-Through the end of the 2025 play-in tournament, the Miami Heat and Atlanta Hawks are tied for the most play-in tournament games played, with six each.
+At the end of the regular season, 12 teams (the top 6 teams in both the Eastern Conference and Western Conference standings) will have clinched an NBA playoffs berth.
+Meanwhile, the 7th-place through 10th-place teams in the two conferences enter an NBA play-in tournament, introduced during the 2020 NBA Bubble, to determine their playoffs seeding.
+Through the end of the 2026 NBA play-in tournament, the Miami Heat are the most play-in tournament games played, with seven.
 The Heat also have recorded the most play-in wins, with four total.
-The Los Angeles Lakers have the best play-in tournament record, having won all three of their games.
-Conversely, the Cleveland Cavaliers, Los Angeles Clippers, Charlotte Hornets, and San Antonio Spurs have the worst play-in tournament record, having each lost both of their two games.
-The records and statistics compiled during play-in games are not included in regular season nor playoff figures, though the NBA has included play-in statistics in separate lists on its website.
+The Lakers have the best NBA play-in tournament record, having won all three of their games.
+Conversely, the Cleveland Cavaliers, Los Angeles Clippers and San Antonio Spurs have the worst NBA play-in tournament record, having each lost both of their two games.
+The records and statistics compiled during play-in games are not included in the regular season nor playoffs figures, though the NBA has included play-in statistics in separate lists on website.

-As of the end of the 2025 NBA Finals, the Lakers have the most playoff games played (787), wins (466), and losses (321), and highest playoff winning percentage with 466–321.
-The Hornets have the lowest playoff winning percentage with 23–40.
-The Pelicans have the fewest playoff games played (59), wins (22), and losses (37).
+As accurate through the end of the 2026 NBA Finals, the Lakers have the most NBA playoffs games played (800), wins (472), losses (328) and highest playoffs winning percentage with 472–328.
+The Hornets have the lowest NBA playoffs winning percentage with 23–40.
+The Pelicans have the fewest playoff games played (59), wins (22) and losses (37).